Vesting

 - If an employee leaves before fully vesting, they forfeit the unvested portion.

-How Vesting Schedules Work
+How Vesting Works

-The vesting schedule is the specific timeline laid out in an employment contract or plan document.
-There are three main types of schedules: 1.
-Cliff Vesting: This involves a waiting period before any assets vest.
-A common example is a "1-year cliff."
-If you leave after 11 months, you get nothing.
-The day you hit 12 months, a large chunk (usually 25%) vests all at once.
-2. Graded (or Ratable) Vesting: This vests a percentage of the asset gradually over time.
-For example, 20% might vest each year for five years.
+The mechanics of vesting are dictated by a "vesting schedule," which is a legally binding timeline included in an employment contract or plan document.
+This schedule specifies exactly when each portion of the asset becomes the employee's property.
+The most common structure in the corporate world is "time-based vesting," where rights are earned simply by remaining employed for a certain amount of time.
+There are three primary types of vesting schedules that employees and investors should understand: 1.
+Cliff Vesting: This involves a waiting period before any assets vest at all.
+For example, a "one-year cliff" means that if you leave after 11 months, you own 0% of your grant.
+On the day you hit your one-year anniversary, a large block (often 25%) vests all at once.
+2. Graded (or Ratable) Vesting: This vests a fixed percentage of the asset gradually over time.
+For instance, 20% of an employer's 401(k) match might vest each year for five years.
 3. Immediate Vesting: The employee owns 100% of the asset the moment it is granted.
-This is rare for equity but common for employee contributions to retirement plans (your own money is always vested).
-A standard startup equity schedule is "4-year vesting with a 1-year cliff."
-This means 0% vests in the first year.
-At the 1-year mark, 25% vests.
-After that, the remaining 75% vests monthly (1/48th per month) over the next three years.
+While rare for employer contributions, this is the legal requirement for any money you contribute to your own retirement plan from your own paycheck.
+A typical startup equity schedule is "four-year vesting with a one-year cliff."
+In this model, you vest nothing for the first 12 months.
+At the 12-month mark, you vest 25% of the total grant.
+After that, the remaining 75% vests in equal monthly increments (1/48th of the total grant per month) over the next 36 months.
+This structure is designed to reward the long-term commitment that is required to build a successful company from the ground up.

-Real-World Example: Startup Equity
+Real-World Example: The Startup Journey

 FAQs